 2. Improves Product Discoverability

-Unlike internal search system, faceted navigation relieves shoppers from the burden of guessing the right keywords to search for a specific product.
+Unlike an internal search system, faceted navigation relieves shoppers from the burden of guessing the right keywords to search for a specific product.
 Instead, they can use available filters to find what they need.

 Additionally, faceted navigation can outline some item attributes shoppers might want to consider when choosing the right product and offer suggestions on their search.